 What is Dutch Easter bread?

-In the Netherlands modern Easter bread is filled with almond paste much like marzipan.
-Almond paste was not yet added to Easter bread at that time but of course, you can easily add this yourself.
+In the Netherlands, modern Easter bread is filled with almond paste, much like marzipan.
+The almond paste was not yet added to Easter bread then, but of course, you can easily add this yourself.

 More Easter recipes